 https://wmsrdc.org/project/marquette-microforest/

-The Muskegon Rotary Club, City of North Muskegon, City of Muskegon, County of Muskegon, Reeths Puffer Schools, H&H Landscape Supply and Muskegon United Way are all partnering with the Preserve to make this project a success!
+The Muskegon Rotary Club, City of North Muskegon DPW, City of Muskegon, Reeths Puffer Schools, H&H Landscape Supply, Muskegon United Way, Blended Furniture and PADNOS Recycling are all partnering with the Preserve to make this project possible.
 Keely Dunham has agreed to act as project manager for this undertaking.

 Volunteers needed!!
-Check our FB Page for work sessions.
+Check our FB Page for upcoming work sessions.